 - Not only was the transportation top notch, the service was incredible.
 After every temple, there were ice-cold cloths waiting for me, to wipe my brow or pass over my arms.
 This was so welcome on a warm Cambodian day.
 Tom also took into account when I would be tired, when I would need lunch, any breaks or bathroom stops.
 It was so nice not to have to worry about a thing.

 For all these reasons and more, this was best tour of Angkor Wat.
-I recommend getting a private guide if you can afford it.
+It is definitely possible to see Angkor Wat on your own, but I recommend getting a private guide if you can afford it.
 It was a splurge, especially by Cambodia standards, but given the service and personalized attention you get at a site that you likely took a multiple international flights to see, it’s priceless.

 Sunrise at Angkor Wat